gpassaretta/2021_Passaretta_Skopek_DEA/README.md

-# 2021_Passaretta_Skopek_DEA
+# Replication file for
-REPLICATION FILE FOR

-Passaretta, Giampiero and Skopek, Jan (2021).
+## Passaretta, Giampiero and Skopek, Jan (2021).
 Does Schooling Decrease Socioeconomic Inequality in Early Achievement?
 A differential Exposure Approach.
-In: American Sociological Review
+In: _American Sociological Review_

 August 1, 2021

 Stata syntax (version 16) to replicate the findings

+Data version: 9.0.0

 Note:  data necessary for the analyses (info on federal states) are only available in the remote environment of the NEPS (RemoteNEPS)

-Data version: 9.0.0

-Replicate the study's findings in 5 steps
+### Replicate the study's findings in 5 steps

 1. Register as a data user at the research centre for the National Educational Panel Study (www.neps-data.de)